To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 More of a niche genealogy website with records only from the U.S., GenealogyBank is an excellent resource if you’re looking for historical newspaper content.
 They do have a decent collection of historical documents (1789-1994) and books (1749-1900) as well as the Social Security Death Index, but the vast majority of their records are newspapers.

 If you’re looking for a family tree maker or online groups, this is not the site for you.
 But for what GenealogyBank.com is, they offer good search options and resources to help you with your discoveries.
-Note: their collections date back to 1690.
+Their collections date back to 1690 and they offer a 7-day free trial.

 Pricing